Senpai-Sama7/Olympus-AI/ARCHITECTURE.md

 # Architecture

-Olympus AI is built with a modular, service-oriented architecture.
-This allows for flexibility, scalability, and easy development of new features.
+Olympus AI is a modular, service-oriented agent platform designed for local-first operation with explicit consent and strong observability.
+Components can run together for development or be deployed independently.

 ## System Overview

-The system is composed of several services and packages that work together to provide the assistant's functionality.
+Core runtime components and their responsibilities:

 ```
 +-----------------+      +-----------------+      +-----------------+